 After Europe, I had a position lined up with Americorps in South Carolina.
 Shortly before we left Germany, Jacob was offered a job in Chicago, in his then-field of technology.
 At that time, we struggled with what we desired versus what we were told we should want.
 The job won.
 I was heartbroken.

 My year of Americorps ended and Jacob still seemed discontent in a field of work he didn’t enjoy.
-I encouraged him to give it, to pursue writing instead.
+I encouraged him to give it up, to pursue writing instead.
 “We’ll give it five years.
 We’ll figure it out,” I told him.
-I’d rather be happy and poor and miserable and unfulfilled.
+I’d rather be happy and poor than miserable and unfulfilled.

 It was a game changer.
-I’d already had some regret about our decision to live where we lived and the idea of being “stuck” there full-time for four years was more than I’d bargained for.
+I’d already had some regret about our decision to live there and the idea of being “stuck” full-time for four years was more than I’d bargained for.
 I told Jacob that if he went back to college, then we had to move to a city, Madison at least.
 We argued a lot.
 A lot.

-But we both did compromise, as even though our immediate plans had changed, our long-term goals had not.
-Our mantra through that time was “it’s only four years.”
+But we compromised, as even though our immediate plans had changed, our long-term goals had not.
+Our mantra through that time was, “It’s only four years.”
 And it was a great four years.
-We still traveled and had adventures with our bumbling baby turned toddler turned small child.
+We still traveled and had adventures with our bumbling baby-turned-toddler-turned-small child.
 We were committed to school (I decided to get a Master’s) but still figured out how to make it exciting.

 Cassie moved back to Wisconsin near the end of our degrees and we finally lived within two hours of each other again.
 As Jacob and I began to really embrace our adult-nomadism, with child in tow, Cassie began to embrace her long-held desire to join the military and change careers.
 While Cassie was away at basic training, I took a job in New Orleans.
 We were separated once again.

-But all that brought us to the balcony on the sea, once again living close, though temporarily and in two different lives now.
+But all that brought us to the balcony on the sea, once again living close, though only temporarily.
 Jacob and I have embraced the fact that we’re not like most people.
-We thrive on a mix of chaos and peace, we need to feed our adventurous souls, traveling and experiencing the world do not feel optional to us.
+We thrive on a mix of chaos and peace, we need to feed our adventurous souls; traveling and experiencing the world do not feel optional to us.
 To others, we don’t do it “right.”
 Our daughter has changed schools and homes, we don’t get to check the box on our taxes stating we’ve lived at the same address for 12 months and our income, which is now comprised of all freelance work, can occasionally be unsteady.